Business Immigration

 🇪🇸 Spain

-• Typically allowed after one year of residency
+• Typically allowed after one year of residency (no minimum for EU/EEA/Swiss family; 5 years for parents)

 • Some exceptions apply for certain visa types

-• Must show sufficient income and housing
+• Must show sufficient income (stricter for parents since November 2025) and housing

-• Where to apply: Spanish consulates (link)
+• Where to apply: Spanish consulates

-• Processing Time: 3–6 months
+• Processing Time: 2–6 months (decision within 2 months of submission)

 What About Unmarried Couples?